 7. Do you re-touch/edit photos?

-Most photographers these days do at least minimal editing – skin touch ups, teeth whitening, etc. You want to look your best in your wedding photos, so this type of stuff should be expected.
-However, some will be able to do some more extensive editing or add their personal touch, but if you ask for them to make you look 20lbs lighter or fix your groom’s receding hairline in every photo, expect some extra charges.
+Most photographers these days at least do minimal editing – skin touch ups, teeth whitening, etc. You want to look your best in your wedding photos, so this type of stuff should be expected.
+However, some will be able to do some more extensive editing or add their personal touch.
+If you ask for them to make you look 20lbs lighter or fix your groom’s receding hairline in every photo, expect some extra charges.

 8. Will I be able to view my photos online after the wedding?